BooAngeldust/Learn-Git-Basics/README.md

 ### Merge branches
 1. git checkout branch-name -> navigate to the branch you want to merge
-2. git merge other-branch-name -> merge with another branch fix conflicts
+2. git merge other-branch-name -> merge with another branch (make sure to fix conflicts)